WeblateOrg/weblate/docs/admin/install.rst

 Filesystem permissions
 ----------------------

-The Weblate process needs to be able to read and write to the directory where it keeps data - :setting:`DATA_DIR`.
+The Weblate process needs access to read and write to the directory where it keeps data — :setting:`DATA_DIR`.
 All files within this directory should be owned and writable by the user running all Weblate processes (typically WSGI and Celery, see :ref:`server` and :ref:`celery`).

 The default configuration places them in the same tree as the Weblate sources, however you might prefer to move these to a better location such as:
 :file:`/var/lib/weblate`.

 Weblate tries to create these directories automatically, but it will fail when it does not have permissions to do so.

-You should also take care when running :ref:`manage`, as they should be ran under the same user as Weblate itself is running, otherwise permissions on some files might be wrong.
+You should also take care when running :ref:`manage`, as they should be ran by the same user that started Weblate itself.
+Otherwise the permissions for some files might be wrong.

-In the Docker container, all files in the :file:`/app/data` volume have to be owned by weblate user inside the container (UID 1000).
+In the Docker container, all files in the :file:`/app/data` volume have to be owned by the weblate user inside the container (UID 1000).

 .. seealso::